Skip to content

 NProgress

-jQuery outperforms NProgress in 4 of 7 categories, with a stronger composite score (73 vs 70).
-NProgress leads in performance, best practices, TTFB.
+jQuery outperforms NProgress in 4 of 7 categories, with a stronger composite score (73 vs 71).
+NProgress leads in TTFB.

 When to choose jQuery

-Choose jQuery when your primary concern is accessibility and security.
+Choose jQuery when your primary concern is accessibility and SEO.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose NProgress

-Choose NProgress when your primary concern is server response time and best practices.
+Choose NProgress when your primary concern is server response time.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built